craftcms/docs/docs/4.x/config/README.md

 # ...
 ```

 These values can be referenced in your config files by calling <craft4:craft\helpers\App::env()>, or using them in a control panel setting.
-Craft doesn't require your variables to follow any kind of naming convention, but it can automatically discover [some specific environment variables](#config-environment-variables).
+Craft doesn’t require your variables to follow any kind of naming convention, but it can automatically discover [some specific environment variables](#config-environment-variables).

 The `.env` file is the only place where secrets should be stored.
 Avoid checking it in to version control!